 Explore the Svalbard archipelago, located halfway between Norway and the North Pole.

-Our long experience of sailing here since 1896 means we know these waters well, from the must-see highlights to the lesser-known gems.
-You’ll be accompanied by our expert Expedition Team, there to guide you through the in-depth history and behind-the-scenes science of what makes Svalbard such a fascinating place.
+Our Expedition Team will guide you through the in-depth history and science of what makes Svalbard such a fascinating place.

 When to see